nikatopu/devsdata-assignment/README.md

-# Devtech Assignment
+# Devsdata Assignment

-An assignment I was given by Devtech.
+An assignment I was given by Devsdata.
 This is a website which I had to build from scratch in 3 days.
 Even though I was given small amount of instructions and more free choice in design, I still wanted to make the whole website look like an actual finished product.

 This website was built on SWAPI, the best star wars API.